henrygd/beszel/supplemental/guides/systemd.md

 The install script creates a dedicated user for the service (`beszel`), downloads the latest release, and installs the service.

+If you need to edit the service -- for instance, to change an environment variable -- you can edit the file(s) in `/etc/systemd/system/`.
+Then reload the systemd daemon and restart the service.

 > [!NOTE]
 > You need system administrator privileges to run the install script.
 If you encounter a problem, please [open an issue](https://github.com/henrygd/beszel/issues/new).